 Dr. Greer has been named one of the Best Doctors in America since 2007; he has received multiple teaching awards from Harvard and Yale, and two Presidential Citations each from the Society of Critical Care Medicine and the Neurocritical Care Society.

-Dr. Greer is the editor-in-chief of both Neurocritical Care ON CALL and Seminars in Neurology.
+Dr. Greer is the editor-in-chief of Seminars in Neurology.
 He serves as a reviewer for several journals, including the New England Journal of Medicine, Annals of Internal Medicine, Brain, Neurology, and Stroke.
 He is a fellow of the Society of Critical Care Medicine, American Academy of Neurology, American Heart Association, American Neurological Association and Neurocritical Care Society.
 He has authored more than 150 peer-reviewed manuscripts, reviews, chapters, guidelines and books.

 His research interests include predicting recovery from coma after cardiac arrest, brain death, and multiple stroke-related topics, including acute stroke treatment, temperature modulation and stroke prevention.
 He is a leader in the Neurocritical Care Society, the Society of Critical Care Medicine, the American Academy of Neurology and the American Stroke Association.